kaebmoo/phonebook/README.md

 -   User registration via Telegram bot using email (`/register email`) to receive an activation code.

 -   User activation through the Telegram bot (`/activate code`).
+-   Create a bot using BotFather: `/newbot` - create a new bot.
+Then follow the instructions from BotFather (set the bot's name, set a unique username for the bot.
+BotFather will create the bot and assign a token used for accessing the Telegram HTTP API).

 ### Setting up a Webhook for the Telegram Bot